Skip to main content

 Operation

-This allows daily changes to the source file without affecting the source in the Master Repository.
-When a job is executed, the JCL file is copied into the dedicated folder for the submission and then pre-processed.
-This copy is then executed on Unikix BPE.
+This pattern allows daily changes to the source JCL without affecting the master repository.
+When a job runs, the JCL file is copied into the directory used for submission, pre-processed, and then run on Unikix BPE.

-All these paths are configurable in the property file of the connector.
+All paths involved are configurable in the connector property file.
+See Installation for the parameter list.

 Connector workflow